ItEndsWithTens/Quinstance/README.txt

 First, you'll need to make the func_instance entity available in your editor.

 Included in the 'extra' directory are two files to help with this.
-Users of Jackhammer can just add func_instance.fgd to the Game Data Files list in the Tools|Options "Game Profiles" tab.
+Users of J.A.C.K. can just add func_instance.fgd to the Game Data Files list in the Tools|Options "Game Profiles" tab.

 If you prefer TrenchBroom, you'll need to do a little extra work: at the bottom